 We assume that the MBS has access to a library of N files denoted as F={f1,…,fN}, and each file has the same size denoted by B[MB].
 Note that the assumption of equal size files is justifiable in practice since files can be divided into blocks of the same size.

-We assume that SBS i are equipped whih a cache to storage files with storage capacity of Ci[MB], and the MBS is equipped with a large cache with storage capacity of C0 [MB].
+We assume that SBS i are equipped with a cache to storage files with storage capacity of Ci[MB], and the MBS is equipped with a large cache with storage capacity of C0 [MB].
 Each user requesting for files in F is initially served by the SBS he contacts.
 If the requested file is not present in the cache, other SBSs nearby or the MBS will send the file to the user as shown in Fig.1.
 To describe the cache placement decision, we define the cache placement matrix as:

 X=x0,1x0,2…x0,Nx1,1x1,2…x1,N⋮xK,1⋮xK,2⋱…⋮xK,N